MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 >*Applies to: Active Directory Rights Management Services, [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2*

 > [!NOTE]
 > This client is in preview and is subject to changes.
-It uses the unified labeling store and downloads policy with labels from the admin centers: The Office 365 Security & Compliance Center, Microsoft 365 security center, and Microsoft 365 compliance center.
+It uses the unified labeling store and downloads policy with labels from the following admin centers: The Office 365 Security & Compliance Center, Microsoft 365 security center, and Microsoft 365 compliance center.
 [More information](/Office365/SecurityCompliance/sensitivity-labels)

 You can download the latest preview version of the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=57440).